Analysis | What a pandemic of the unvaccinated looks like

-In part that’s because many Democratic-voting states in the northeast had dire outbreaks at the start of the pandemic in early 2020.
-In part, though, it’s because Republican-voting states have consistently seen lower vaccination rates.
+In part that’s because many Democratic-voting states in the Northeast had dire outbreaks at the start of the pandemic in early 2020.
+In part, though, it’s because vaccination rates are consistently lower in Republican-voting states.
 As I noted Wednesday, there’s a strong correlation between a state’s 2020 vote margin and its vaccination rates, with more-Republican states seeing lower rates of vaccination.

 So when officials and media outlets have said that the pandemic is a pandemic of the unvaccinated, they have, to some extent, been saying that it is a pandemic that’s centered in red America.

 This is a contentious thing to say, so it deserves both clarification and qualification.
 One qualification is that the virus spreads even among the vaccinated, as has been shown repeatedly.
 It’s just less likely to infect someone who’s been vaccinated and much less likely to lead to effects so severe that hospitalization is warranted.
 It’s also true that state-level data only roughly approximate partisan trends, though there is also an established correlation between politics and vaccination rates at the county level, as well.
-It is safe to say, though, that most of the unvaccinated are Republicans, given research from the Kaiser Family Foundation published early this month showing exactly that.
+It is safe to say, though, that most of the unvaccinated are Republicans, given research from the Kaiser Family Foundation published this month showing exactly that.
 Most of the unvaccinated are Republicans and most hospitalizations are among the unvaccinated and the pandemic is worse in Republican-voting states.
 All of those things intertwine.

 What gets buried in this, though, is the scale of the divergence between the two types of state.
 If we simply plot four key metrics — the average number of new cases per day, the number of people hospitalized, the number in the ICU and the number of deaths — we can see that the pandemic is much more severe in Republican-voting states.
 On each metric, the extent to which red states are outpacing blue ones is at or near the largest it’s been since the pandemic began.